 Bright Angel Trail

 This hike is not for beginners.
 It is a 9.2-mile trail going down all the way to the canyon floor.
 You will descend about 4480 feet so expect to climb them back up to the rim.

 Tip: Always bring lots of water with you, especially in hot weather.
 Water is available at several rest stops on the trail and at the Indian Garden.

-You can camp at Indian Garden Campground or at the Bright Angel Campground, but you have to reserve a spot way ahead of time.
+You can camp at Indian Garden Campground or the Bright Angel Campground, but you must reserve a spot way ahead of time.

-Finally, if you want to enjoy the amazing views along this trail but you don’t feel like hiking, you can always book a mule ride.
+Finally, if you want to enjoy this trail's amazing views but don’t feel like hiking, you can always book a mule ride.

 You can also hike down to the campgrounds from the South Kaibab Trail.
 Here is Wikipedia’s description.

 If you are willing to push yourself to your limits and go on this hike will be rewarded with the most amazing and exclusive views and experiences.

 Most Grand Canyon visitors stay at the south rim and never venture down the canyon.
 And out of those who make it to the canyon, only a fraction sees the north rim.

 So if you are up to it, and after long planning and training, start your trek from the North Kaibab trailhead (North Rim) and descend 6000 feet for about 14 miles.